The State of Technology in Education 2019/20

 Senior leaders acknowledge that workload is a major issue.
 However, the overwhelming majority of teachers and IT managers say it’s critical.
 There are some promising signs that schools are beginning to address the problem, but this is where the time-saving benefits of educational technology in particular will prove indispensable.

 After recent years of focus, training has fallen in the list of school's strategic priorities.
 But it remains more critical than ever (especially for edtech).
 Why?
 Teachers want more spent on training, but can't create more time to manage their overflowing workloads.
+Is the training landscape the same this year?
+Take the 2020 survey to have your say.

 Teacher training has fallen in the list of priorities